nuuuwan/news_lk3_data/README.md

 *2024-10-07 16:14:00* · [`adaderanalk`](https://www.adaderana.lk/news/102510/student-falls-to-death-from-colombo-lotus-tower) · `en`

-A student of an international school has fallen to death from the observation deck of the Lotus Tower in Colombo, the police said.
+A student of an international school has fallen to death from the observation deck of the Lotus Tower in Colombo.

+UPDATE: However, the police claims that the female student, who was in civilian clothes, had jumped off the 29th floor of the tower in which the observation deck is located.

+The deceased girl has been identified as an 18-year-old, Ada Derana reporter said.

+If you or someone you know is in crisis and needs help, resources are available for immediate support:

 ◼️